prathamesh66/Milestone_1/README.md

 # Milestone_1

 This is a simple Task Management application built with React and bundled using Vite.
-The application allows users to add, view, and delete tasks with a title and description.
+The application allows users to add, view, and delete tasks with a title and description..

 * Features